 Jessica has an in-depth understanding of the needs of clients gained through several years of work within the in-house legal teams of a global consumer electronics company and a global pharmaceutical company.

-- Best Lawyers: Ones to Watch in Australia, listed in Competition Law (2023)
+- Listed in Best Lawyers: Ones to Watch in Australia™ for Competition Law (2023)

 - Lawyers Weekly, finalist in the 30 Under 30 Awards for Competition, Trade and Regulation (2019)